 2.1 Health Benefits of Sourdough Bread

-- Digestibility: The fermentation process involved in making sourdough bread breaks down gluten and phytic acid, making the nutrients more bioavailable.
-This results in a bread that many find easier to digest compared to conventional bread.
+- Digestibility: Fermentation in sourdough breaks down gluten and phytic acid, so the nutrients become easier to absorb.
+Many people find it easier to digest than normal bread.

 2.2 Flavor Benefits